logo

 Horsepower contributes to productivity, but if your attachments and loads exceed the ROC, your machine risks instability and downtime.

-The lift path defines how the loader arms move and where the machine performs best.
+The lift path is one of the main types of skid steer loaders, and it defines how the loader arms move and where the machine performs best.

 • Radial lift skid steers like the Bobcat S510 are ideal for digging and ground-level work since the lift arms arc forward, providing better reach at lower heights.